 However, truly successful implementations, that is those that truly achieve their potential in terms of ROI and adoption objectives, require an appropriate level of investment in enablement as well.

 Enablement includes post-deployment initiatives such as best-practice consulting to get the most out of the solution, ongoing learning to up-skill and engage the user community and technical support to ensure timely resolution of application questions and issues.

 Questions and issues don’t stop just because an implementation has achieved ‘go-live’ – in fact, this is often just the start of the journey for the business users of the system.
-Business and technical users alike will have a broad range of questions, responding to which requires broad and deep experience across the domain and technology.
+Faced with a brand new and unfamiliar system, and often a new data model, business and technical users alike will have a broad range of questions, responding to which requires broad and deep expertise across the domain and technology.

-Internal IT, or even general outsourced support services, will often not have the knowledge to deal with these sorts of questions effectively and efficiently.
+Internal IT, or even general outsourced support services, will often not have the highly specialised knowledge to deal with these sorts of questions effectively and efficiently.

 In order to understand how application support helps in this situation, it is worth acknowledging some of the pain points and importantly, recognising the underlying causes that result in this pain.

-Issues such as frequent and recurring error messages, poor system performance or stability and challenges when escalating issues, may be exacerbated by an internal helpdesk unable to assist with complex technical issues or ‘how to’ questions from users unaware of a solutions full capabilities.
+Issues such as frequent and recurring error messages, poor system performance or stability and challenges when escalating issues, may be exacerbated by an internal helpdesk unable to assist with complex technical issues beyond password resets, or ‘how to’ questions from users unaware of a solutions full capabilities.

 Underlying causes could in fact be a sub-optimal configuration or design; a lack of understanding of back-end processing or capabilities; an absence of suitable housekeeping/maintenance routines, or perhaps that those tasked with supporting the environment simply haven’t had sufficient real-world exposure to the solutions.